Funding Snapshot

 See the application guide for a list of eligible costs.

-What is a GHG reduction pathway?
+What is a Green Buildings Pathway?

 • Phase 1: Improvements are made to a community building envelope that also address critical building upgrades (e.g., insulation, energy efficient windows, etc.) in year 1